A significant automotive industry milestone

 As a result of it’s low- and high-speed electric continuously variable transmission (ECVT) modes, the system called the 2-mode hybrid.
 The sophisticated fuel-saving system also incorporates four fixed gear ratios for high efficiency and power-handling capabilities in a broad variety of vehicle applications.
 During the two ECVT modes and four fixed gear operations, the hybrid system can use the electric motors for boosting and regenerative braking.

-In summary, the four fixed gears overlay two ECVT modes for a total of six operating functions:
+In summary, the four fixed gears overlay two ECVT modes for a total of six operating functions:- Input-split ECVT mode, or continuously variable Mode 1, operates from vehicle launch through the second fixed gear ratio.

 The full hybrid system being co-developed by General Motors, DaimlerChrysler, and the BMW Group has an overall mechanical content and size similar to a conventional automatic transmission, yet this full hybrid transmission can operate in infinitely variable gear ratios or one of the four fixed-gear ratios.